 A dissertation is required of all DMA students and should follow the successful defense of the prospectus.
 As appropriate, the Institutional Review Board (IRB) must approve the project methodology before any research begins.
-Guidelines and templates for the preparation of the dissertation as dictated by The University of Mobile must be followed.
+Guidelines and templates for the preparation of the dissertation as dictated by The University of Mobile must be followed Outside editors may be used, but are intended to edit for style and format.
+Content should be the sole product of the author.